 Premiums were offered some time ago by the Board of Control of the Public Schools for this District, for a design for improved School Houses, and one presented by Mr. Samuel Sloan, has been chosen.
 This design for the new Grammar School in New street, which is to be three stories in height, capable of containing 300 pupils on each floor, with separate entrances for boys and girls.
 The building is to be 811⁄2 feet front by 62 feet deep, each floor of which is divided into six equal compartments, one in the front of the central portion is devoted to the entrance hall and staircase to the upper floors, leaving space for five divisions on each floor.
-These compartments are separated by glass partitions or sashes, which may be raised or lowered, throwing the room into one when needed, or dividing it into five; in either case all of the rooms will be under the eye of the principal.
+These compartments are separated by glass partitions or sashes, which may be raised or lowered, throwing the room into one when needed, or dividing it into five; in either case all of the rooms will be under the eve of the principal.
 The children in the present schools rehearse their lessons in separate rooms, and time is not only lost in travelling from one room to the other, but the scholars are part of the time removed from the eye of the principal teacher.
 To ventilate the building, a shaft runs up the centre of the building from the cellar to the cupola, with the proper openings in each of the compartments.
 The gas from the furnace in the cellar passes through an iron pipe in this ventilating shaft, and in winter the heated iron will of course render stronger the current of air passing up the flue and cause more frequent renewal of the atmosphere of the school rooms.
-This design seems to be an improvement upon the present fashion of Public School Buildings and will doubtless be generally adopted.22 constructed on the 1000-block of Catharine Street "upon the plan of Mr. Samuel Sloan, recently adopted by the building committee of the Board of Control."23 In April 1851, a Sloan schoolhouse was announced for 4th and Lombard Streets, to be erected over the summer.24 In May 1851, the Controllers of Public Schools sought bids to construct schoolhouses in Oxford Township25 and at the corner of West and Wood Streets in Kensington according to plans and specifications prepared by "Mr. Samuel Sloan, Architect."
-26 In June 1851, new Sloan schoolhouses were announced for Southwark and Haddington.27 In July 1851, a new Sloan schoolhouse was announced for Ridge Avenue at York Street in North Philadelphia.28 In 1852, the Controllers of Public Schools sought bids to construct Sloan schoolhouses on New Market between Brown and Poplar Streets in Northern Liberties29, Filbert Street between 20th and 21st Streets in Center City30, Bringhurst Street in Germantown31, Charlotte Street in Northern Liberties32, Hancock Street in Kensington33, 10th and Race Streets in Center City34, Garden (Darien) Street below Buttonwood in Callowhill35, and 8th and Thompson Streets in North Philadelphia.36 In February 1852, the Public Ledger reported that "during the last year twelve school-houses were built under Mr. Sloan's superintendence."37 In 1853, the Controllers sought bids to construct a Sloan schoolhouse on 52nd Street near Woodland Avenue in Kingsessing38, and the Sloan & Stewart-designed Central High School at Broad and Green Streets in the Spring Garden section of Philadelphia.39 In 1854, the Controllers sought bids to construct the Sloan & Stewart-designed Washington School on Shur's Lane between Boone and Cresson in
+This design seems to be an improvement upon the present fashion of Public School Buildings and will doubtless be generally adopted.

+Several other Sloan-designed schools followed the North-Eastern Grammar School.
+In March 1851, the Moyamensing School Directors announced that a three-story schoolhouse would be constructed on the 1000-block of Catharine Street "upon the plan of Mr. Samuel Sloan, recently adopted by the building committee of the Board of Control."23 In April 1851, a Sloan schoolhouse was announced for 4th and Lombard Streets, to be erected over the summer.
+In May 1851, the Controllers of Public Schools sought bids to construct schoolhouses in Oxford Township and at the corner of West and Wood Streets in Kensington according to plans and specifications prepared by "Mr. Samuel Sloan, Architect."
+In June 1851, new Sloan schoolhouses were announced for Southwark and Haddington.
+In July 1851, a new Sloan schoolhouse was announced for Ridge Avenue at York Street in North Philadelphia.
+In 1852, the Controllers of Public Schools sought bids to construct Sloan schoolhouses on New Market between Brown and Poplar Streets in Northern Liberties, Filbert Street between 20th and 21st Streets in Center City, Bringhurst Street in Germantown, Charlotte Street in Northern Liberties, Hancock Street in Kensington, 10th and Race Streets in Center City, Garden (Darien) Street below Buttonwood in Callowhill, and 8th and Thompson Streets in North Philadelphia.
+In February 1852, the Public Ledger reported that "during the last year twelve school-houses were built under Mr. Sloan's superintendence."37 In 1853, the Controllers sought bids to construct a Sloan schoolhouse on 52nd Street near Woodland Avenue in Kingsessing, and the Sloan & Stewart-designed Central High School at Broad and Green Streets in the Spring Garden section of Philadelphia.
+In 1854, the Controllers sought bids to construct the Sloan & Stewart-designed Washington School on Shur's Lane between Boone and Cresson in